user-500/Assignment-7-oussema-kassebi/README.md

 https://github.com/notdanieldiaz/Matrix-Multiplication

 + Optimization task:
 This project demonstrates performance gains in matrix multiplication using modern C++ features.
-The task highlights the replacement of a  naive implementation with an optimized version using parallel algorithms and cache-friendly techniques.
+The task highlights the replacement of a  naive implementation with an optimized version using dynamic memory allocation, parallel algorithms and cache-friendly techniques.

 Remarkable significant improvements include: